Personal profile

 Research profile

-Nele is a PhD candidate in the Interactive Intelligence group at TU Delft, supervised by Dr. ir.
-Willem-Paul Brinkman and Prof. dr. Mark Neerincx.
+Nele is a researcher in the Interactive Intelligence group at TU Delft.
 Using her background in machine learning and especially reinforcement learning, she researches how we can support people in accomplishing their long-term goals.
 Specifically, she is interested in adapting digital behavior change support to people and their situations over time.
-As part of the NWO-funded Perfect Fit project, the focus thereby is on creating adaptive support in a conversational agent that helps people quit smoking and become more physically active.
+For example, by creating adaptive support in a conversational agent that helps people quit smoking and become more physically active as part of the NWO-funded Perfect Fit project.

 Academic background

-Prior to starting her PhD, Nele graduated summa cum laude with a BSc. in Computer Science from Fordham University, USA (2018) and obtained her MSc. in Computer Science from TU Delft with distinction (2020).
-Her four years in the USA were completely funded by a swimming scholarship.
+Nele defended her PhD thesis Psychology-Informed Reinforcement Learning for Situated Virtual Coaching in Smoking Cessation, supervised by Dr. ir.
+Willem-Paul Brinkman and Prof. dr. Mark Neerincx, in 2025.
+Prior to her PhD, Nele graduated summa cum laude with a BSc. in Computer Science from Fordham University, USA (2018) and obtained her MSc. in Computer Science from TU Delft with distinction (2020).
+Her four years in the USA were fully funded by a swimming scholarship.

 Keywords (LCC)